neutralinojs/neutralinojs.github.io/docs/api/app.md

 ### Options

-- `args`: Additional command-line arguments that need to be passed to the new application instance's process.
+- `args` String: Additional command-line arguments that need to be passed to the new application instance's process.

 ```js
 await Neutralino.app.restartProcess();